-Over 30 species of hoverfly can be recorded feeding on Ivy flowers.
-The Batman Hoverfly (Myathropa florea) is particularly abundant, named after the ‘batman logo’ marking on its thorax.
+Over 30 species of hoverfly can be observed feeding on Ivy flowers.
+The Batman Hoverfly (Myathropa florea) is a particularly abundant visitor, named after the ‘batman logo’ marking on its thorax.

 The Ivy Bee (Colletes hederae), a solitary bee that first arrived in the region in 2019, times its emergence with the flowering of Ivy.
 With Ivy as its main pollen and nectar source, the availability of Ivy is key to this species’ survival.

-The first regional record of this species was from Whitburn (County Durham) in 2019 and is a species that will likely increase its distribution quickly across the region.
+The first regional record of the Ivy Bee was from Whitburn (County Durham) in 2019 and is a species that will likely increase its distribution quickly across the region.